Customers Pricing Contact Sales

 5. Have a process for ending relationships

-What are the common challenges in vendor management system ?
+What are the common challenges in a Vendor Management System?

-Managing vendors in alignment is challenging, especially when 18% of companies work with over 1,000 third parties and 16% with more than 10,000, making automation essential to manage fragmented ecosystems, such as healthcare vendor management systems, pharmaceuticals, IT, retail, and financial services, etc.
+Managing multiple vendors together is a challenge, especially when 18% of companies work with over 1,000 third parties and 16% with more than 10,000, which makes automation an integral part of managing third-party risk management in sectors like healthcare, pharmaceuticals, IT, retail, and financial services.

 Here are the risks you have to look at :